MolSSI/QCElemental/docs/MIGRATION.md

   - Standardize naming and field availability to be more predictable
   - Bring visible change to accompany the Pydantic v2 transition

+- This guide is AI generated and edited with some care.
+But a better guide is the [cheat sheet](docs/qcschema_cheatsheet_9Jan2026.pdf).

 ---

 ## TODO Immediately